-Tonight is the night – the penultimate Friday before Christmas.
-A night when office workers the nation over get lubricated enough to make the most inappropriate of passes at co-workers, or finally pluck up the courage to have that pay-rise showdown with the boss.
+This weekend will see the start of the Christmas party season, as office workers the nation over get lubricated enough to make the most inappropriate of passes at co-workers, or finally pluck up the courage to have that pay-rise showdown with the boss.

 So, if you think you’re in danger of committing any such vocational faux-pas, here’s how to stop the office Christmas party from ruining your life.

-A simple one to begin with – even if socialising with your work colleagues is the absolute last thing you want to do, try t at least show your face at the Christmas party (there must be at least one like-minded co-worker you could talk to for the duration).
+Even if socialising with your work colleagues is the absolute last thing you want to do, try t at least show your face at the Christmas party (there must be at least one like-minded co-worker you could talk to for the duration).
 The office Christmas party is a good way to get to know the people you work with, and even just showing the willingness to pop in for an hour could go a long way (and you might even find you quite like your fellow employees).

 Don’t be ungrateful

 There are many things to be annoyed at the boss for, but throwing a Christmas party certainly isn’t one of them.
 Even if you’re unhappy with the choice of venue, lack of free drinks (could be a blessing, see above), catering or whatever, try to bite your tongue, keep your thoughts to yourself (at least until some sober feedback is requested) and try to be grateful you’re having a party at all.

 If you’re one of those people who has a habit of oversharing, especially once you’ve had a drink, try to hold your tongue at the office party.
 Not only could you divulge your like or dislike of someone or something to completely the wrong person, you simply never know when or how any one of your co-workers (or boss) could use that information against you in the future.
 And it really isn’t worth the risk.